 Physical therapist assistants use the initials PTA.
 Physical therapist services include evaluation and treatments provided by a licensed physical therapist or PTA who provides care under a physical therapist's direction.

-Some physical therapists achieve advanced knowledge, experience, and skills and go on to become board-certified clinical specialists in one of 10 physical therapy specialties.
+Some physical therapists achieve advanced knowledge, experience, and skills and go on to become board-certified clinical specialists in one of these 10 physical therapy specialties:

 Learn about the many symptoms and conditions physical therapists treat .